Q: How do you select your carers?

 Q: How often do care workers visit?

-A: A care worker can visit for 15 minutes, several hours or anything in between.
-Visits range from once per week to numerous times per day.
+A: A care worker can visit for 30 minutes, several hours or anything in between.
+Visits range from once per week to several times per day.

 Our care service:

-Q: Will I always have the same care worker?
+Q: Will I always have the same care workers?

-A: Depending on how many care worker visits per week you have scheduled, it’s likely that you will have several regular care workers that you’re familiar with.
+A: Our aim is to always provide you with the same care workers.
 However, if your regular care workers are not available for any reason – for example, sickness or holiday – you may be visited by a care worker you have not previously met.

 Q: Do care workers work on bank holidays?

 A: Yes.
 Our service is available 365 days a year – our care workers will always be there for you, even on Christmas Day.
-Your well-being is their priority.
+Your well-being is our priority.

 Paying for care: